 A construction drawing also called working drawings, blueprints of working drawings, in a nutshell, are a set of illustrations that show what is to be built much like a road map telling people where to go and where to turn.
-These drawings provide all the detailed information that’s both graphics (blueprint) and written (specifications) about the construction project.
+These drawings provide all the detailed information that’s both graphics (blueprint) and written (specifications) about the construction project at the uni tutor.

 The construction drawings is also part of the legal document that forms the contract between the owner and the contractor.

 A complete set of construction drawings for a construction project will usually compromise of floor plans, elevations, sections and detail drawings ( electrical, plumbing, etc.) that will piece together to provide a complete picture of the construction project.
 Construction drawings were and are still being prepared by hand today, but a lot are already being made using CAD ( Computer-aided Drawing/Drafting) software, and also using BIM ( Building Information Modelling).

 Because these construction drawings are so important, they are usually are made in multiple copies just in case they get lost, but nowadays a drawing document management software helps companies in the organization of their construction drawings by storing and organizing it in a central repository system.